tpope/vim-sleuth/README.markdown

   your `.irbrc`.
 I consider this a feature.
 * If your file is consistently indented with hard tabs, `'shiftwidth'` will be set to your `'tabstop'`.
 Otherwise, a `'tabstop'` of 8 is enforced.
-* The algorithm is rolled from scratch, fairly simplistic, and only lightly battle tested.
-It's probably not (yet) as good as [DetectIndent][].
-  Let me know what it fails on for you.

 ## Self-Promotion